AliasgarSabunwala/GoAPI/README.md

 # Features -
 - Passwords are "Securely stored" such they can't be reverse engineered
-- Here, The Server is Thread Safe
+- Thread Safe Server
-- It has Pagination to list Endpoint
+- Has Pagination to list Endpoint
 - Used standard Library to avoid attacks like Weak Randomness